-As a strong advocate for work-life balance and ensuring women have supportive work environments to help balance the challenges of parenthood, many of you may have wondered how I’ve been fairing during COVID-19 and my thoughts on the challenges faced for women in our sector.
+As a strong advocate for work-life balance, creating work boundaries and ensuring women have supportive work environments to help balance the challenges of parenthood, many of you may have wondered how I’ve been fairing during COVID-19 and my thoughts on the challenges faced for women in our sector.

 Why am I talking about this now though?
 We all know this, it’s a challenge we are all too familiar with.
 Well, many have reached out to ask how I am managing.